coreinfrastructure/best-practices-badge/doc/criteria.md

 Introduction
 ============

-This is a *draft* of proposed basic best practices for open source software (OSS) projects.
+This is a *draft* of proposed best practices for open source software (OSS) projects.
 OSS projects that follow these best practices will be able to voluntarily self-certify and show that they've